Types of Foods

 Base Ingredients

-• Grains & Starches: They confer body, structure and thickening qualities to different food systems.
+• Grains & Starches: Provide structure and bulk

 Functional Additives